robert-altmiller/workspace_assessment/README.md

 ## 🔧 Configuration

 All settings are in `config.ipynb`.
 Edit this notebook to customize the assessment.
+The TARGET_CATALOG and TARGET_SCHEMA need to be created prior to running the workspace assessment code.

 ### Target Configuration